COMMITMENTS AND CONTINGENCIES

 On April 30, 2019, the Company, through its majority-owned subsidiary, EOW, entered into a farm lease agreement for a lease term of one year.
 The lease premise is located in Cave Junction, Oregon and consists of approximately 38 acres.
 The lease requires the Company to pay $76,000 per year, whereby $38,000 was payable upon execution and $38,000 shall be payable on September 15, 2019 and 2% of the net income realized by the Company from the operation of the lease farm.
 The Company has paid the initial payment of $26,000 and the remaining $12,000 was paid directly to the landlord by an affiliated company who is renting the portion of the lease property from the Company.
 The affiliated company is owned by two managing members of EOW.
 EOW is in the process of arranging a sub-lease agreement with the affiliated company.
 The lease shall continue in effect from year to year for five years except for at least a 30-day written notice of termination (see Note 7).

 On July 9, 2019, the Company entered into a Commercial Lease Agreement (the “Lease”) with Skybar Holdings, LLC, a Florida limited liability company.
 Pursuant to the Lease, the Company will rent the entire first floor (consisting of approximately 4,000 square feet) of a property located in Delray Beach, Florida (the “Premises”).
 The Company plans to develop the Premises to create a hemp-oriented health and wellness retail venue, including education, clothing and cosmetics, and explore franchise opportunities.
 The initial term of the Lease is 5 years commencing August 1, 2019, with two 5-year extension options.
 The Lease includes a right of first refusal in favor of the Company to lease any space that becomes available on the 2nd and 3rd floor of the Premises and a right of first refusal to purchase the Premises.
 Pursuant to the Lease, the Company will pay rent equal to forty thousand dollars per month in advance in addition to all applicable Florida sales and/or federal taxes.
 Effective one year from the lease commencement date and each year thereafter, the rent shall increase at least three percent (3%) per year.
-The lessor of the Premises is a limited liability company owned or controlled by Vladislav (Bobby) Yampolsky, a member of the Board and the founder, manager and controlling member of C2M, the Company’s largest stockholder.
+The lessor of the Premises is a limited liability company owned or controlled by Vladislav (Bobby) Yampolsky, the manager and controlling member of C2M, the Company’s largest stockholder.

 On July 1, 2019, the Company entered into an office lease agreement for a lease term of six months beginning July 1, 2019 ending December 31, 2019 for a total rental of $6,052 for six months.
 The lease premise is located in Delray Beach, Florida.
 In December 2019, the Company and landlord agreed to extend the lease for another 6-month term from January 2020 to June 2020 with the same terms in the original lease agreement.